-Middle East Medievalists (MEM) is an international professional non-profit association of scholars interested in the study of the medieval Middle East, expansively defined to include all geographies with prominent Muslim political, religious, or social presences, at some point between the rough parameters of 500 – 1500 CE.
+Middle East Medievalists (MEM) is an international professional non-profit association of scholars interested in the study of the medieval Middle East, defined expansively to include all geographies with prominent Muslim political, religious, or social presences, at some point between the rough parameters of 500 – 1500 CE.

 MEM has two primary goals.
 The first is to increase the representation of medieval scholarship at scholarly meetings in North America and elsewhere by co-sponsoring panels.
-The other principal objective of MEM is to foster communication among individuals and organizations with an interest in the study of the medieval Middle East.
+The other main objective of MEM is to foster communication among individuals and organizations with an interest in the study of the medieval Middle East.
 MEM also hopes, in the future, to advance the study of the medieval Middle East by undertaking such projects as scholar exchanges, conferences, etc.

 As part of its efforts to promote scholarship and facilitate communication among its members, MEM publishes Al-‘Usur al-Wusta: The Journal of Middle East Medievalists.